ucla/dcp-wordpress-theme/README.md

 ### WordPress Install ###
 To install this theme on your WordPress site, download the full zip file of the distribution branch.
-Install the zip file on your WordPress by going to Appearance > Themes > Add New.
+Go to Appearance > Themes in the left hand menu of the WordPress admin and then select the "Add New" button on the themes page.
+Upload the zip file and activate the new uploaded theme.

 ### Child Theme Development ###
 You can download and install the child theme ucla-sc-child [here](https://bitbucket.org/uclaucomm/ucla-sc-child/src/distribution/).